gvwilson/sdxpy/src/db/index.md

 However,
 this strategy won't give us as much of a performance boost as we'd like.
-The reason is that computers do file I/O in [%g page "pages" %] that are typically two or four kilobytes in size.
+The reason is that computers do file I/O in [%g page "pages" %] that are typically 2 or 4 kilobytes in size.
 Even when we want to read a single byte, the operating system always reads a full page and then gives us just the byte we asked for.